Trump to meet Netanyahu as ending Israel’s Gaza war reaches pressure point

 Smotrich and Ben-Gvir’s parties hold 13 seats, meaning they could potentially topple Netanyahu’s much-criticised government and force new elections if they all pulled out of the coalition.

-Ben-Gvir actually resigned from his cabinet post in January in protest to the ceasefire with Hamas that brought back a number of captives, but soon returned after Israel started bombing Gaza again.
+Ben-Gvir actually resigned from his cabinet post in January in protest against the ceasefire with Hamas that brought back a number of captives, but soon returned after Israel started bombing Gaza again.

 But the far-right figures are unlikely to bring down the coalition anytime soon, as Israel continues to block most aid to Gaza while pushing deeper inside its largest urban centre with tanks and launching explosives from the air and sea.

-Numerous Israeli raids and settler attacks are launched against Palestinians on a daily basis in the West Bank as Israel grabs more land and demolishes local homesdespite Trump’s claim that he will not allow annexation of the territory.
+Numerous Israeli raids and settler attacks are launched against Palestinians on a daily basis in the West Bank as Israel grabs more land and demolishes local homes despite Trump’s claim that he will not allow annexation of the territory.

-Trump’s new proposal currently seems provisional at best too, and will take a long time to implement even if it is agreed by all and manages to secure a UN mandate.
+Trump’s new proposal currently seems provisional at best, too, and will take a long time to implement even if it is agreed by all and manages to secure a UN mandate.

-The structure of Gaza’s future governance
+Structure of Gaza’s future governance

-The plan put forward by Trump has been drafted in collaboration with Israel and the institute run by Tony Blair, who was the United Kingdom’s prime minister during the 2003 US-led invasion of Iraq based on false claims of weapons of mass destruction.
+The plan put forward by Trump has been drafted in collaboration with Israel and an organisation run by Tony Blair, who was the United Kingdom’s prime minister during the 2003 US-led invasion of Iraq, based on false claims of weapons of mass destruction.

 It considers appointing him as the head of a newly established entity called the Gaza International Transitional Authority (GITA), which would administer Gaza after Hamas is ousted for up to several years.